 In January of this year, four people wrote statements about their resignation: Natalya Korolevskaya and her husband Yuri Solod, Oleg Voloshin, also suspected of treason.
 Andrey Aksenov became fourth in this company.
 A Russian passport was found on this figure long before the war; Aksenov’s separatist sentiments were also known, but the relevant authorities allowed him to run for the Verkhovna Rada in the by-elections in district No. 50.
 By the way, the candidate of the Shariy Party, Valentin Rybin, came second with a significant margin; the third was the candidate from Eurosolidarity, Yulia Kuzmenko, suspected of alleged involvement in the assassination attempt on journalist Sheremet.

 In February, Kharkov resident Igor Abramovich (he was called one of the initiators of the formation in the Verkhovna Rada of the Ukrainian Renewal of Ukraine deputy group, the backbone of which was formed by former members of the banned OPZZH) and the notorious “servant of the people” Alexander Trukhin resigned.
 In July, Tatyana Plachkova, another representative of the OPZH, resigned.
 Officially - for family reasons.
 After this, there were 404 deputies.
-Because of the number that means “page not found,” wits even mocked the people’s deputies.
+Because of the number, which means “page not found,” wits even mocked the people’s deputies.

 They not only lost mandates, but also received...

 But the refusal of people’s deputies to renounce the burden of power did not always reduce their numbers - instead of some, those who probably did not even hope to ever receive a mandate entered the Rada.
 In addition to the mentioned deputies, during the full-scale invasion, “servants of the people” Nikolai Solsky (became Minister of Agricultural Policy), Andrei Kostin (appointed Prosecutor General), Olga Sovgirya (switched to work in the Constitutional Court), Andrei Kholodov and Yuri Aristov voluntarily left the Verkhovna Rada.
 It is known about Kholodov that he went abroad before the war and did not return.
 This figure was involved in several anti-corruption investigations.
 As for Aristov, he lost his mandate, so to speak, voluntarily and forcibly, after he vacationed in the Maldives.
 Instead of Kholodov, Nikolai Tararin, a lawyer associated with Kvartal 95, sat in the deputy chair, and Natalya Laktionova replaced Aristov.
 The media call her the sister of presidential assistant Maria Levchenko.
 Also, instead of General Mikhail Zabrodsky, who refused the mandate of a people’s deputy and went to work at the General Staff, Irina Nikorak, who had previously been a deputy of the Kiev City Council, entered parliament on the Eurosolidarity list.
-And in “Golos”, instead of the current Minister of Defense, and at that time head of the State Property Fund Rustem Umerov, Maxim Khlapuk received a mandate in October 2022.
+And in Golos, instead of the current Minister of Defense, and at that time head of the State Property Fund Rustem Umerov, Maxim Khlapuk received a mandate in October 2022.

 Thus, over almost two years of war, 28 people lost their mandate as Verkhovna Rada deputy for various reasons, and if Danilov, Efimov and Shpenov are released into free sailing, there will be 31 of them.
-And if the resignation of mandates by majoritarians who cannot be replaced continues, the Rada will soon will cross the border with 400 “bayonets”.
+And if the resignation of mandates by majoritarians who cannot be replaced continues, the Rada will soon will cross the border with 400 bayonets.

 Who else may be left without a seat in the Rada?